lux-org/lux/doc/source/guide/style.rst

 	    chart.title = "Custom Title" # add title to chart
 	    return chart

-We then set the plot configuration of the dataframe by inputting this function in `set_plot_config`.
+We then set the plot configuration of the dataframe by changing the :code:`plot_config` property.
 With the added plot_config, Lux runs this user-defined function after every `Vis` is rendered to a chart, allow the user-defined function to override any existing default chart settings.

 .. code-block:: python

-	df.set_plot_config(change_color_add_title)
+	df.plot_config = change_color_add_title

 We now see that the displayed visualizations adopt these new imported settings.

 .. image:: ../img/style-2.png
   :width: 700
   :align: center
-  :alt: add screenshot

 If we click on the visualization for `Displacement` v.s. `Weight` and export it.
 We see that the exported chart now contains code with these additional plot settings at the every end.